reimakesgames/tactical-liquid/README.md

    I have made the source-code public for transparency, and allow users to contribute to the code-base.

    We have yet to achieve:
-   * A Sophisticated and Secure Back-End Managing all Userdata (Stellaria)
+   * A Sophisticated and Secure Back-End Managing all User Data (Stellaria)
    * A Front-End Manager similar to HTML/CSS/React/JS (SpectraXUI)
    * A Simple collection of Self-made and tested Modules (PlayPrism)
    * A Fully-Functional Weapon Framework (Starblast)